colealanroberts-zz/Ghost/README.md

 | 'fadeIn'       | Fades in with opacity 0 => 1             |

 ### Contributing
-Please create a Pull Request with a semi-detailed explanation of what your proposed change does and how it improves upon the existing codebase
+Please create a Pull Request with a semi-detailed explanation of what your proposed change does and how it improves the library.
+Thanks!